openshift-s2i/s2i-aspnet/README.md

-# s2i-aspnet
+# s2i-dotnet

 [![Travis CI Build Status](https://travis-ci.org/openshift-s2i/s2i-aspnet.svg?branch=master)](https://travis-ci.org/openshift-s2i/s2i-aspnet)

-Red Hat OpenShift Source-to-Image template for ASP.NET applications
+Red Hat OpenShift Source-to-Image template for ASP.NET Core applications

-This repository contains the source for creating a source-to-image (https://github.com/openshift/source-to-image) builder image, which be used to create reproducible Docker images from your ASP.NET project's source code.
+This repository contains the source for creating a source-to-image (https://github.com/openshift/source-to-image) builder image, which be used to create reproducible Docker images from your ASP.NET Core project's source code.

 For more information about using Source to Image with OpenShift, please see